 \subsection{Archival spectroscopic redshifts}

-We include several systems with known spectroscopic redshifts from the literature.
-Systems K1, K3 and K15 all have MUSE spectroscopic redshifts $z_{\rm MUSE}$ and are included in \citetalias{Richard21} multiple image catalogue.
-We include those systems with their MUSE redshifts, as MUSE resolution outperforms the NIRSpec PRISM resolution.
+We included several systems with known spectroscopic redshifts from the literature.
+Systems K1, K3, and K15 all have MUSE spectroscopic redshifts $z_{\rm MUSE}$ and have been included in the \citetalias{Richard21} multiple image catalogue.
+We included those systems with their MUSE redshifts, as MUSE resolution outperforms the NIRSpec PRISM resolution.
 We did, however, observe all of them with NIRSpec and confirmed that their redshifts are consistent with $z_{\rm MUSE}$ (see Table \ref{tab:multipleimagestable}).
 System K8 was included in \citetalias{Richard21} lens model without spectroscopic redshift, although its multiple images have $z_{\rm MUSE}$ from \citetalias{Richard21} catalog of MUSE redshifts: K8.1 with $z_{\rm MUSE}=3.260 \pm 0.003$ and K8.2 with $z_{\rm MUSE}=3.260 \pm 0.002$, however, neither with the highest confidence (Confidence 2, see \citetalias{Richard21}).
 Our NIRSpec spectrum features a Balmer break and \Halpha emission line, which was used to measure \znirspecerrA{3.259}{0.007} (see Appendix \ref{Appendix:NIRSpec spectra}), thus confirming $z_{\rm MUSE}$ which is used as $z_{sys}$.

 System K10 (system H in \citealt{Paraficz16}) has a Lyman-$\alpha$ redshift measurement of 2.99, reported by \cite{Paraficz16} using their FORS/VLT spectrum.
 Prior to our NIRSpec observations, this was the only system with a spectroscopic redshift available in the subcluster.
 We confirm the redshift using our K10.1 NIRSpec spectrum with several emission lines, and obtain \znirspecerrA{2.993}{0.006}, which we use for the $z_{sys}$.